 Freewrite Stories: Writing Process Vol. 1 -

 In this first article, we asked a few active Freewrite users to answer one simple question: Once you have an idea, what is your daily writing process?
 Below are some of the unfiltered responses.
-Keep an eye out for future volumes in the “Writing Process” series, as well as more Freewrite Stories.
+Click the graphic below to view the eBook version, or continue reading!

 Ivo Senden, The Netherlands

 Me and my Freewrite find a happy place.
 In the summertime, this might be outside, in the sun.
 During the dark ages from October until march, we tend to crawl on the couch and hide away from the cold.
 This is where I write.
 Two hours at least, four when I'm lucky.
 I do the talking, my Freewrite listens patiently.
 Everyone and everything else will be ignored.
 Both by my Freewrite and by me.
 Once a chapter is finished, I transfer it from my Freewrite to an e-reader, in order to proofread and mark every bump in the road of my written journey.
 I correct, I shorten, I kill my proverbial darlings.
 After drafting, re-reading and marking on E Ink displays, I grind my teeth for a bit, to prepare myself for working on my laptop, on which I use Scrivener to sort my drafts and make the final corrections.
 I celebrate every finished chapter by giving the old laptop a firm smack on the back.
 If I were a writer in a Hollywood flick, I'd pop a bottle and smoke a mighty cigar.
 Then again, I'm an ordinary fellow in The Netherlands who has to work for a living, so that's where I go.
 Until it's time for the next chapter, which lingers in my head while my Freewrite waits patiently.